-Why Arts & Sciences
+Why Arts and Sciences

 "Principles for the Development of a Complete Mind: Study the science of art.
 Study the art of science.
 Develop your senses - especially learn how to see.
 Realize that everything connects to everything else."